 HMRC estimated that in the 2016-2017 tax year the total cost of tax evasion in the UK was as much as £5.3 billion, for which the maximum sentence in the UK is up to seven years in prison or an unlimited fine.
 These tax evasion penalties are mainly for cases where people have deliberately hidden away funds or committed fraud to avoid having to pay what they owe, but there are also numerous cases of people simply failing to file their tax returns to report taxable income or gains.
 Even barristers have been known to do this.

 We have put together a brief guide on what tax evasion is, and the penalties you can expect, including the maximum penalty for tax evasion in the UK, from not paying tax on time, either accidentally or on purpose.

 Tax evasion usually refers to the deliberate dishonest non-payment of tax that is legally due by claiming to take advantage of non-existent loopholes in the law or attempting to conceal funds or misrepresenting receipts to HMRC.

-Fundamentally, this means knowingly not declaring exactly how much taxable income or gains you’re receiving, for the purposes of reducing the tax you pay.
+Fundamentally, this means knowingly not declaring exactly how much taxable income or gains you’re receiving, for the purposes of reducing the amount of income tax you pay.

 Tax avoidance as distinct from tax evasion often occurs due to human error.
 Poor record keeping, failing to file a tax return on time and failing to register a new business are all examples of tax avoidance arising from mistakes, though you can still be prosecuted if HMRC suspects that it was deliberate and not an honest mistake.